5 Heart-Healthy Swaps for Grandma's Casserole That Save Flavor

 FAQ

-#### Do heart-healthy casserole swaps seniors really lower blood pressure?
+Will making these heart-healthy swaps actually lower my blood pressure?

-#### How do I keep casseroles moist without adding salt or butter?
+How can I keep casseroles creamy and moist without using butter or heavy cream?

-#### Are frozen vegetables okay for heart-healthy casseroles?
+Are frozen vegetables as healthy as fresh ones for heart-healthy casseroles?

 Medical Disclaimer: This article is for informational purposes only and should not be considered medical advice.
 Always consult with a qualified healthcare professional before making any changes to your health routine or treatment plan.